micolous/cbus/docs/cmqttd.rst

 If you have a Wiser, you must follow these steps before using :program:`cmqttd`:

-1. Switch off and completely disconnect the Wiser, and connect the PCI to the network directly.
+1. Switch off and completely disconnect the Wiser, and connect the CNI to the network directly.

 2. Configure the CNI with an IP address which can be accessed from the host